Skip to content

 });

-// ❌ Runtime error: Zod validation fails
+// ❌ Runtime validation error returned in Result

-await client.publish('orderCreated', {
+const result = await client.publish('orderCreated', {

 orderId: 123, // should be string